Return to Rowing Guidance - COVID-19 Strategic Framework V5.2 - Updated 2 April 2021

 The following procedures should be followed by all clubs.

-- Crew boat rowing counts as close contact (within 2m for more than 15 minutes) for the purposes of contact tracing and in the event of an occurrence of the virus being diagnosed in a crew member. this would result in those individuals in adjacent seats having to self-isolate.
+- Crew boat rowing counts as close contact for the purposes of contact tracing and in the event of an occurrence of the virus being diagnosed in a crew member this would result in those individuals in adjacent seats having to self-isolate.
 Participants must be made aware of this and clubs should ask participants to “opt-in” to any crew boat activity.
 For juniors, parental consent to participate in crew boat rowing should be obtained.

 - Clubs may wish to allocate particular boats/equipment to particular groups or sets of groups to minimise equipment sharing.